Hari (director)

-Hari Gopalakrishnan is an Indian film director best known for his action and masala films in Tamil cinema.
-He made his directorial debut with Thamizh (2002).
-He later directed films such as Saamy (2003), Kovil (2004), Ayya (2005), Thaamirabharani (2007), Vel (2007) and the Singam film series (2010-2017).
-He mostly directed Coimbatore, Dindigul, Tenkasi and Thoothukudi-Tirunelveli district based movies.
+Harikrishnan is an Indian film director and screenwriter who works in Tamil cinema.
+He is known for directing action and masala films.
+Hari made his directorial debut with Thamizh (2002) and went on to direct films such as Saamy (2003), Kovil (2004), Ayya (2005), Thaamirabharani (2007), Vel (2007), and the Singam film series (2010-2017).
+He mostly directs Coimbatore, Dindigul, Tenkasi and Thoothukudi-Tirunelveli district based movies.

 Early life

-Hari was born in the Thoothukudi district in Tamil Nadu, India.
+Hari was born on 26 December 1973 in the Thoothukudi district in Tamil Nadu, India.
 His father, Gopalakrishnan, runs a grocery store.
-Later, his family moved to Chennai, where Hari graduated with a degree in Commerce.
+Later, his family moved to Chennai, where Hari graduated with a degree in commerce.